Easy Thai Shrimp Curry

 Add the scallions, garlic and green curry paste.

 Add the coconut milk, water, fish sauce and brown sugar, and bring to a gentle boil.

 Add the shrimp.

 Spoon into shallow bowls and serve with jasmine rice and lime wedges.
-Fresh sliced pineapple makes a delicious and refreshing dessert.

 Thai Shrimp Curry

 In this quick Thai-style shrimp curry, plump shrimp are simmered in a coconut sauce infused with aromatics and green curry paste.

 - ⅓ cup thinly sliced scallions, white and green parts, from 4-5 scallions